-Enter your CSAT (수능) score to instantly check your grade and percentile.
-Based on official grade cut data from 2023–2025, this tool calculates grades for Korean, Math, English, Korean History, and Elective subjects.
+Enter your CSAT score to instantly check your grade and percentile.
+Based on publicly released KICE grade cut data from 2023–2025, this tool estimates grades for Korean, Math, English, Korean History, and Elective subjects.

 Choose between 'Score → Grade' mode to look up your grade by entering a score, or 'Grade Cut Table' mode to view the full grade cut data for all subjects in a given year.